 What Is a Quitclaim Deed?

-A quit claim deed is the easiest way to change property title in Florida.
+In Florida, a quit claim deed is the easiest way to change property title.
 This type of deed is used to (1) add or remove family members from the title, (2) transfer property to an LLC, (3) transfer property to a living trust, and (4) remove an ex-spouse from the title.

 Understanding Quitclaim Deeds in Florida